-De-linted cotton seed (ie. seed with no lint or linters) is processed into oil, meal and hulls (Cherry & Leffler 1984).
-The processing of cotton seed oil involves a series of steps including heating, addition of sodium hydroxide, bleaching with clay, filtering and treating with steam under vacuum (OECD 2004).
-Cotton seed oil has been in common use since the middle of the nineteenth century and achieved GRAS (Generally Recognised As Safe) status under the United States Federal Food Drug and Cosmetic Act because of its common use prior to 1958 (ANZFA 2002).
-It is used in a variety of products including edible vegetable oils and margarine, soap and plastics (Frank 1987).
+De-linted cotton seed (i.e. seed with no lint or linters) is processed into oil, meal and hulls (Cherry and Leffler, 1984).
+The processing of cotton seed oil involves a series of steps including heating, addition of sodium hydroxide, bleaching with clay, filtering and treating with steam under vacuum (OECD, 2004).
+Cotton seed oil has been in common use since the middle of the 19th century and achieved GRAS (Generally Recognised As Safe) status under the United States Federal Food Drug and Cosmetic Act because of its common use prior to 1958 (ANZFA, 2002).
+It is used in a variety of products including edible vegetable oils and margarine, soap and plastics (Frank, 1987).

 Cotton seeds contain around 23% of crude protein (Bertrand et al. 2005).
-Cotton seed meal is the product remaining once the oil has been removed by crushing and can contain up to 41 % of protein (Smith 1995).
+Cotton seed meal is the product remaining once the oil has been removed by crushing and can contain up to 41% of protein (Smith, 1995).

 Cotton seed, or meal, flour or hulls derived from it, is used in food products and for animal feed, but this is limited by the presence of natural toxicants in the seeds (gossypol and cyclopropenoid fatty acids; see Section 5).
 Although cotton seed meal is not used for human consumption in Australia or New Zealand, it has been approved for use in human food in the USA and other countries, when derived from gossypol-free varieties of cotton or after processing to remove the gossypol.
+In 2019, a GM ultra-low gossypol cottonseed was approved for food and feed in the USA (Rathore et al., 2020).

-The FAO and WHO permit up to $0.6~\mu g/mg$ (600 ppm) free gossypol in edible cotton seed products, whereas the FDA has a lower limit of 450 ppm (Lusas & Jividen 1987).
-Human consumption of cotton seed meal is reported mainly in central American countries and India where it is used as a low cost, high quality protein ingredient (Frank 1987).
+While some international bodies have not established a safe daily intake of gossypol (European Food Safety Authority, 2009), the United States Food and Drug Administration (FDA) permits up to 0.45 μg/mg (450 ppm) of free gossypol in edible cotton seed products for human consumption (FDA, 2023).
+Cotton seed meal is mainly consumed in central American countries and India where it is used as a low cost, high quality protein ingredient (Frank, 1987).

-Cotton trash can be used as a bulking agent to improve the efficacy of animal manure composting (Brampton 2001).
+Cotton trash, a bioproduct generated during the ginning process, can be used as a bulking agent or as one of the components in the production of compost (Steiner et al., 2011; Qurat ul et al., 2021).
 In the USA, cotton trash has been investigated as a fuel.
-The cotton stalks have a similar specific energy (17.1-18.1 mJ/kg) to wood (Coates 2000) which has led to the proposal that the trash could be used as an industrial fuel for a power plant (Gomes et al. 1997) or combined with pecan shells to produce BBQ briquettes (Coates 2000).
-There has also been some interest in using cotton waste to ferment to produce ethanol (Jeoh & Agblevor 2001).
+The cotton stalks have a similar specific energy (17.1-18.1 mJ/kg) to wood (Coates, 2000), which has led to the proposal that the trash could be used as an industrial fuel for a power plant (Gomes et al., 1997) or combined with pecan shells to produce BBQ briquettes (Coates, 2000).
+There has also been some interest in fermenting cotton waste to produce ethanol (Jeoh and Agblevor, 2001).

 Extracts from cotton plants, which would be primarily gossypol, have been used as a medicine.
-In traditional medicine G. barbadense leaves have been used as a treatment for nausea during pregnancy or for 'proud flesh' (swollen tissue around a wound) (Sawyer, Jr. 1955).
-G. barbadense extracts are still sold for treatment of hypertension, fungal infection and menstrual stimulant (Tropilab Inc. 2007) (See Section 5.4 for more information).
+In traditional medicine, G. barbadense leaves have been used as a treatment for nausea during pregnancy or for 'proud flesh' (swollen tissue around a wound) (Sawyer, 1955).
+G. barbadense extracts are sold for treatment of hypertension, fungal infection and menstrual stimulant (Tropilab Inc., 2007) (See Section 5.3 for more information).